alidanapour/chip8_emulator/Product_Document.md

 - Conflicts between members (due to unbalanced workload)
 - Last minute bugs and overlooking bugs
 - Members don't have enough time to spend on the project
-- Schefule conflict
+- Schedule conflict
-- Not finish everything on time
+- Not finishing everything on time

 ## Hardware and software resource requirements

-Hardware: member should have their personal labtop for group meeting
+Hardware: Members should have their personal labtop for group meeting
 Software: HTML, CSS, JavaScript, chip8, octo (chip8 IDE), Chrome and Firefox, git and github Software methodology: Mixture of waterflow and agile Testing
 - Interfact : HTML and CSS
 - Functionality: JavaScript and other chip8 emulator to test the games
-- Unit test: Wrote JavaScipt script & Mocha & Chai
+- Unit test: Write JavaScipt script & Mocha & Chai
-- System test: wrote JavaScipt script
+- System test: Write JavaScipt script

 ## Work breakdown